The journey to a new aquatic facility started back in 2014 in response to community demand.

 Moving to this new site means the wider community and current regular users of the Onekawa pool will not be without a pool during the 18-20 month construction period.
 Being without a pool for that length of time would seriously impact many groups that use the pool, such as learn to swim classes, swimming programmes and clubs as well as those who use it for general leisure and play.
 The Napier Aquahawks Committee support Council’s plan and look forward to working with NCC as the project progresses.

 After the pool has moved, the Onekawa site will be turned into a new recreational space for the community to enjoy.
-This will likely see the splash pads remain and more activities added such as a ‘pump’ bike track, playground, climbing frames, children’s exploring tunnels as well as more open space.
+The community will have opportunity to share their views on what they would like to see.

 If the earthquake strengthening work hadn’t been carried out on the Ivan Wilson building housing the main indoor pool, spa pools, hydroslides and learners’ pool, we would have had to close two years ago.